godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/layer2Account.md

 A layer 2 account can be referenced by ID or by script (a hash of a script usually) itself.
 However, in some environments, it is also required to access an account by alias.
 For example, there is no such thing as a Godwoken `ID` or `script` in the EVM environment, and so access to an account can only be made through an ETH address.

 In this case, a registry is an account.
-The alias mapping relation is stored in the key value storage of the registry account.
-The registry address code is:
+The alias mapping relation is stored in the key-value storage of the registry account.
+The registry address is encoded as follows:

 ```
 (registry ID 4 bytes) | (alias address length 4 bytes) | (alias address n bytes)